ovu/ovu.blog/posts/2016-12-12-git-prompt.md

 The result of the porting is shown in the following picture:
 ![alt text](./images/git-prompt.png "git-prompt")

 Git-prompt shows the current branch and its status.
-Actually the .gitprompt.sh does more than that, it shows the current time in hours and seconds and set the colors for the git-prompt.
+Actually the .gitprompt.sh does more than that, it shows the current time in hours and minutes and set the colors for the git-prompt.
 If you want to customize something in the colors or the style of the prompt, make the changes in the file .gitprompt.sh.

 #### Installation of git-prompt
 The first step is to compile the git-prompt.
 Clone the git [repository](https://github.com/ovu/git-prompt) and run the following command to compile it.